Should you prioritize paying off student loans or mortgage?

 If you have private student loans, it’s usually best to pay those off first.
 Private student loans typically carry higher interest rates and offer fewer borrower protections compared to federal student loans.

-The answer to this question will depend on the terms of your debt.
+Should I pay extra toward my mortgage or federal student loans, you wonder?
+Whether or not to prioritize repaying your student loans or mortgage will depend on the terms of your debt.
 Ultimately, if your student loan interest rate is low and your mortgage term is long, extra mortgage payments may save you more in the long run.
 However, if your student loans have high interest and no forgiveness options, tackling them first may be the smarter move.

 Rory Arnold